How to Enable or Disable Autofill Passwords and Passkeys in Microsoft Edge on Windows 11

 You can enable or disable autofill passwords and passkeys in Microsoft Edge on Windows 11 by adjusting browser settings.

-Edge’s password autofill saves your login details, like usernames and passwords, so it can fill them in automatically on websites you visit.
-Passkeys offer a more secure way to log in without using a password.
+Microsoft Edge's password autofill saves your login details, like usernames and passwords, to fill them automatically on websites.
+Passkeys offer a more secure login method that does not use a password.

 This guide walks you through the steps to control these features within Microsoft Edge, whether you’re using Windows 11 or even Windows 10.